datastax-cda/astra-cdc-to-BigQuery-sink/README.md

 # astra-cdc-to-BigQuery-sink
 This is a step by step guide to enable change data capture (CDC) on a table in Astra DB and then create a BigQuery sink in Astra Streaming to feed data from the table into Google BigQuery.
-This provides the ability to send data changes made in Astra DB to BigQuery for downstream analytical use cases.
+This provides the ability to send data changes made in Astra DB to BigQuery, in near real-time, for downstream analytical use cases.

 ## Prerequisites